Birria Tacos (With How To Video!)

 Notes

-• Use beef shank cut, It’s a budget-friendly option that cooks up perfectly tender to make succulent and juicy birria tacos.
+Try to use beef shank cut, boos.
+I’s a budget-friendly option that cooks up perfectly tender to make succulent and juicy birria tacos.
+Also, let it braise low and slow.
+Rushing birria is a no-no, boos.
+That long cook time is what makes it melt-in-your-mouth tender.

 Nutrition